 Feline diabetes is a very manageable condition, but that doesn’t make it insignificant.
 In many cats, diabetes is related to obesity and obesity can increase your cat’s risk for a variety of other serious health problems.
 No matter what type of diabetes your cat has and how he got it, it is your responsibility to seek veterinary care and to properly manage the condition.

-Feeding your cat the right diet can help, so take what you’ve learned here to choose the best cat food for diabetes.
+Feeding your cat the right diet can help, so take what you’ve learned here to choose the best food for diabetes in cats.
 If you’re not sure where to start your search, simply try one of the options we’ve recommended above!
 Good luck!